 - Learning to Use Topwater Lures

 Look at the behavior of your target species.
 Plus the type of waters you will fish.
 This will limit the choices to one or two lures that work best.
-These are the lures to learn to fish with first.
-After learning to use the best lure for the target fish, learn another lure.
+These are the lures to fish with first.
+After learning to use the best lure for the target fish, add another lure.
 The second lure should complement the first.

 Starting with soft plastics is a finesse style of fishing.
 Soft plastics work well for bass and walleye in many waters.
-Add in a search bait for the second lure to learn.
+Add in a search bait for the second lure.
 This gives you more options.
 Search baits are crankbaits and spinnerbaits.
 They allow an angler to cover an area of water faster.

 Learning the Types of lures for Fishing

-Learning to use lures for fishing means using soft plastics at some time.
+Using lures for fishing means soft plastics at some time.
 These are finesse lures for cooler or cold water and wary fish.
 They also go into thicker cover where the bigger fish hide.
 The bigger fish take the best cover.
 You need to get into the cover to catch them.

 Soft plastics come in many shapes and sizes.
 The classic rubber worm to highly detailed creature baits.
 Soft plastics imitate fish bait.
 Bass anglers prefer soft plastics in weeds and heavy cover.
 Yet, the designs available will catch most game fish.
 These lures will catch musky, pike, walleye, and panfish also.

 The type of soft plastic for the targeted fish should be of the correct size and design.
 In other words, match the lure to the species for the best results.
 The jig or rig needs to be correct also.
 Anglers need to use the right amount of weight.
 A rig too heavy snags and too light does not present well.
 Using the correct rig or jig aids in successful fishing.